dieterichlawson/hadoop_setup/README.md

 Before we start you should pick a directory where you want to put your hadoop installation.
 I put mine in `~/dev/cs246`, but feel free to pick your own directory.
 Just be sure to change the commands and paths properly when you do.
 I'll refer

 ###Step 1 - Download and Setup
 Download Cloudera's Hadoop distribution, untar it, and set up a link to the directory so things are a bit cleaner.
+If you don't have wget, just download the tar.gz file and put it in your chosen directory.

 ```
 > cd ~/dev/cs246